thehammeranderson/numerals/readme.md

 Another option is to leverage the AWS Lambda features already built into this jar by uploading it manually as [Lambda in AWS](https://us-east-2.console.aws.amazon.com/lambda/home?region=us-east-2#/functions).
 You would click Create function, Author from scratch, give it a name and select Java 8 as the runtime, and click Create function.
 Once created, you can use the upload form and choose the numerals-0.0.1-SNAPSHOT.jar file.

 To have a full REST service via API Gateway and Lambda, you can follow [AWS instructions](https://docs.aws.amazon.com/lambda/latest/dg/build-pipeline.html) substituting what you need for a Java Lambda.
 All the yaml files are provided and you just need to add an S3 bucket called roman-numerals-deployment-art for the buildspec step that converts the SAM template to a CloudFormation template.
+It is setup to be deployed in us-east-2, but can be changed with an update to swagger.yaml.

 ## Built With